 While divorce is a situation that no married couple wants to encounter, it sometimes is the next best step for a failing relationship.

-Mississippi law follows many of the same divorce laws as other states, but there are also a few differences worth noting.
+Mississippi law follows many of the same divorce laws as other states, but historically has a few much stricter guidelines worth understanding in more detail.

 The No-Fault Rule